 Unlike other hotel chains that place caps on which tiers of properties you can book using these certificates, there's no points cap on how much a hotel night can cost with Hilton free night awards – whether you're looking at cash or award rates.
 So while even mid-tier properties are often out of reach with these certificates, you can book some of the best Hilton properties in the world.

-Plus, it's even easier to use these free night certificates this year.
-Normally, Hilton free night certificates require you to stay on a weekend: Friday, Saturday, or Sunday.
-But through Dec.
-31, 2022, you can use Hilton free weekend night certificates any day of the week – not just on weekends!
+Plus, it's easier to use these free night certificates than it ever has been.
+In the past, Hilton free night certificates require you to stay on a weekend: Friday, Saturday, or Sunday.
+Hilton updated that throughout the pandemic – allowing you to use Hilton free weekend night certificates any day of the week – not just on weekends!

 That all makes Hilton free night award certificates the most powerful among the hotel chains.
 So we'll walk through how you can earn them, how you can use them, and the best properties at which you can redeem them.